The benchmark could take 40–60s causing the Next.js proxy to drop the

 cp .env.example .env

-# Edit .env and set your OPENAI_API_KEY
+# Edit .env and set OPENROUTER_API_KEY

 # 3. Build and start everything